Post-YBAs

 Post-YBAs refers to British artists emerging in the 2000s after the Young British Artists.

-Post-YBA artists include Tim Noble and Sue Webster, Carey Young, Oliver Payne and Nick Relph, David Thorpe, Eva Rothschild, Mike Nelson, Darren Almond, and Jeremy Deller.
+Post-YBA artists include Martin Maloney.
+Jeremy Deller, Tim Noble and Sue Webster, Mike Nelson, Carey Young, Eva Rothschild, Darren Almond, David Thorpe, and Oliver Payne and Nick Relph.

 According to Matthew Higgs, Simon Starling's winning of the Turner Prize in 2005 reflected a post-YBA sensibility which is more modestly material and formal than spectacle-driven.
 Enrico David tapped into a post-YBA vogue for craft.
 The post-YBA generation has also been associated with neo-conceptual art with a political edge.

-Artists associated with the post-YBAs include Martin Maloney.